edonc/product-catalog/readme.txt

 **Main Image**

 * Main Image Width.
-Choose width level for main images of the products within catalog
+Choose width level for main images of the products.
 * Main Image Height.
-Choose height level for main image of the products within catalog
+Choose height level for main image of the products.

 **Title**